TheMestr0/IOT/README.md

+# 🚀 NextGen IoT Ecosystem: From Circuit Design to AI Integration

+> **"A seamless fusion of hardware precision, mobile agility, and AI intelligence—built to redefine the boundaries of modern IoT interaction."**

+---
 ## 🛠 Tech Stack & Tools

 This project leverages a suite of professional tools for circuit design, mobile interface development, and AI integration.